Efforts toward the SDGs

 - Urban flooding caused by insufficient drainage of rainwater into rivers and other channels in urban areas.

-The Umekita 2nd Project seeks to contribute to 12 of the SDGs (Sustainable Development Goals).
+Grand Green Osaka seeks to contribute to 12 of the UN’s Sustainable Development Goals (SDGs)